Please find below information regarding the curriculum in the Infant School.

 For additional curriculum support or information please talk to your child’s class teacher.

-As children move through the early stages of acquiring phonics, they practice by reading texts which are entirely decodable for them from the Rigby Star Phonics, Big Cat and Oxford Reading Tree schemes.
+As children move through the early stages of acquiring phonics, they practise by reading texts which are fully decodable and closely tailored to their current phonic knowledge.
+In Reception these are always selected for them by the teacher or teaching assistant.
+These books are drawn from a variety of schemes, all following the Letters and Sounds teaching progression.
+The schemes are Floppy’s Phonics, Songbirds, Rigby Star Phonics, Big Cat Phonics and Phonics Bug.

-Once children have a secure knowledge of letter/sound correspondences and can blend words confidently, they access our Book Banded reading scheme which has books from various published schemes and is designed to give children experience of a variety of reading genres.
-There are fiction and non-fiction books within each level.
-In addition, children access Bug Club e-books at school and at home from a personalised selection made by the teacher.
+Once children have a secure knowledge of the letters and sounds taught and can blend words confidently, (usually expressed as the ability to read at a speed of approximately 90 words per minute) they access our Book Banded reading scheme which has books from various published schemes and is designed to give children experience of a variety of reading genres.
+There are fiction and non-fiction books within each level to encourage the development of comprehension skills.

 This is a way of encouraging regular reading, with an emphasis on children exploring a breadth of different texts.
 All children at High Down Infants and Nursery have the chance to take part in the ‘100 reads’ challenge.